 Additional $5/night with pet in pet loops.

-Annual passholders are eligible for significant discounts on Cabins and campsites throughout the year.
-Availability varies and many times rates aren't announced until three or four months in advance so keep an eye out in your Mickey Monitor or call the Annual passholder line at (407) 560-7277.
+Annual passholders are often eligible for discounts on Cabins and campsites throughout the year.
+Availability varies and many times rates aren’t announced until three or four months in advance so keep an eye out in your Mickey Monitor or call the Annual Passholder line at (407) 560-7277.

 Other Discount Rates — Disney keeps close track of room bookings and when those bookings fall below projections they may offer resort discounts.

 Check-in at FW is essentially the same as at other Disney resorts.
 If you’re staying in a Wilderness Cabin, park at the Reception Outpost and check in at the front desk.
 If you’re checking in early, you may store your baggage in the secure storage area behind the front desk.
 Here you will receive a your Magic Bands, and a portfolio containing park maps, an information sheet with park hours, and a Fort activities sheet.
 If you would like charging privileges on your Magic Bands and/or you would like to use express checkout, you can do so by providing the Cast Member (CM) a credit card at this time.